Best Apps for Learning Mandarin Chinese

 Price: Subscription-based, some features available for free

-Lessons are all-around, with a focus on reading, writing, speaking and listening to Chinese.
+Lessons are all-around, focusing on reading, writing, speaking and listening to Chinese.
 Exercises include sentence building, recording speech, practice through dialogue and vocabulary matching.

 In addition to its lessons, the app includes Spaced Repetition System (SRS) flashcards that make it easy to review vocabulary.